 Were you glad that you did it?

 Debbie: I am so glad, even the day before I was having doubts but it was single handedly one of the best things I've ever done.
 She captured things we never would've got to see.
-It also helped piece together everything, as at the time was just a blur.
+It also helped piece together everything, as at the time it was just a blur.
 We discovered things about the birth we never would've known without the photos.

 Sarah: Absolutely and I would highly recommend it to anyone.